ODFW successfully transfers adult spring chinook, summer steelhead from Rock Creek Hatchery

 Statewide, several ODFW hatcheries have been affected due wildfires burning throughout the state, be it due to evacuation orders or suffering significant damage.

 Staff were evacuated from the Leaburg Hatchery east of Springfield early Sept.
-8 as a result of the Holiday Fire, but were able to return later in the morning to release an 1.16 million fish on site into the McKenzie River as the hatchery lost water.
+8 as a result of the Holiday Farm Fire, but were able to return later in the morning to release a 1.16 million fish on-site into the McKenzie River as the hatchery lost water.
 Officials believe most of those fish — which included yearling spring chinook, summer steelhead and rainbow trout — are expected to survive after spending time in the river system.

 The Klamath Hatchery suffered significant damage from the Two Four Two fire, losing the hatchery building, shop and office complex.
 Approximately 50,000 triploid brown trout were lost, including 20,000 which had been scheduled for planting in Diamond Lake.